Dr. Megan HutchinsonNationally Certified School PsychologistWhat do school psychologists do?

 School psychologists work with students, teachers, and families in many capacities.
-We assess student strengths and needs related to learning in a variety of ways, work with school teams to determine eligibility and need for special education and gifted services, assist in reinforcing positive behavior in schools, guide learning strategies and problem solving skills, collaborate with teachers, administrators, and other professionals to increase student success, and help students to develop mental wellness.
+We assess student strengths and needs related to learning in a variety of ways, work with school teams to determine eligibility and need for special education and gifted services, assist in reinforcing positive behavior in schools, guide problem solving skills through consultation with other educational professionals, collaborate with teachers, administrators, and family members to increase student success.

-I work collaboratively with the staff and fulfill a variety of roles to improve overall student academic performance and social/emotional/behavioral health and skills.
-I am part of the Instructional Support Team/Student Assistance Program, and consult within our Multi-Tiered Systems of Support for academics and behavior (MTSS), which provide indirect supports to all students in the schools.
+I work collaboratively with the staff and fulfill a variety of roles to improve overall student academic performance and social/emotional/behavioral well-being and skills.
+I consult within our Multi-Tiered Systems of Support for academics and behavior (MTSS), which provide indirect and direct support to all students in our school.
 I also work directly with students individually or in small groups to improve social skills and behaviors that increase academic success in the classroom.
 Facilitating multidisciplinary team evaluations for students referred for special education and gifted support services is part of my role, as well.